emtee40/SurvivalManual-wiki/Power.md

 **Motors that do not work for this are most fan motors, and motors that do not have magnets in them.
 If the motor is magnetic without being plugged in, chances are it will work.**

-Microwave oven turntable motors (the one that turns the glass plate on the bottom) can easily produce 300-400 volts when turned by hand. **Be careful not to play around with the magnetron(The thing that produces the radiation to cook the food), it could cause some serious health issues.
+Microwave oven turntable motors (the one that turns the glass plate on the bottom) can easily produce 300-400 volts when turned by hand. **Be careful not to play around with the magnetron(the component that produces the radiation to cook the food), it could cause some serious health issues.
 While you are safe from radiation when they are not powered, the ceramic insulators can contain beryllium oxide which can be fatal when inhaled.**

 ### Wind